-It should come as no surprise to anyone who reads this: Self-care makes up an essential part of an active living lifestyle that keeps us healthy, happy, and more in tune with our minds and bodies.
+It should come as no surprise to anyone who reads this: self-care makes up an essential part of an active lifestyle that keeps us healthy, happy, and more in tune with our minds and bodies for years.

-The challenge is, we probably aren’t doing enough of it.
+The challenge is, we probably aren’t doing enough.
 We often neglect self-care because it can be tough to make healthy changes and learn how to better manage stress.
 Here are ten self-care habits that I work to practice and invite you to try.

 Meditation is proof that it doesn’t take a ton of time to do a mind and body good.
-Just a few minutes of quieting your mind can help relieve stress.
-After my morning walks but before the shower and other activities to ready for the day, I take 15 minutes to let go of all on the to-do list.
+Just a few minutes of quieting your mind can help relieve stress and help you focus on the present moment.

 Turn up the tunes

 Ever notice that certain songs bring a smile to your face?
-Listening to positive, uplifting music makes already positive emotions even more intense, and upbeat music in particular can do great things for your mood.
+Listening to positive, uplifting music can intensify already positive emotions, and upbeat music can do great things for your mood.

 Be a bookworm